leideng/2WikiMultihopQA-OpenAI/docs/evaluation.md

 ```

 This matches the repository's current target behavior for GPT- and Claude-style OpenAI-compatible backends.
 If a provider expects a different extension field, update `main.py` accordingly.

+## Why the Backend Is Decoupled

+One of the motivations for this repository is to separate benchmark logic from a project-specific offline inference stack.
+For accuracy evaluation, that separation makes runs easier to reproduce and compare across providers and serving systems.

+The evaluator therefore standardizes on:

+- `OPENAI_API_KEY`
+- `OPENAI_BASE_URL`

+This lets the same benchmark code run against hosted APIs or self-hosted OpenAI-compatible services without changing the evaluator internals.
+The broader argument for this interface is summarized in [CacheBlend Issue Notes](cacheblend-issue.md).